 Yes.
 Foreclosure can be stopped after it has started — sometimes even days before the sale.
-But the further the process has advanced, the fewer options you have and the faster you need to move.
+The federal mechanisms that make this possible are 12 C.F.R. § 1024.41, which imposes specific loss mitigation obligations on every mortgage servicer, and 11 U.S.C. § 362(a), which triggers an automatic stay halting foreclosure activity the moment a bankruptcy petition is filed.
+Both tools have specific timing requirements, completeness standards, and procedural limits.
+The further the process has advanced, the fewer options you have and the narrower the federal protections become.
 The margin for error shrinks at every stage.

-If foreclosure proceedings have begun against your home, here's what you need to understand about what options still exist and why speed matters more than anything else right now.
+If foreclosure proceedings have begun against your home, here is what you need to understand about what options still exist, which federal protections you can still invoke, and why speed matters more than anything else right now.

 In judicial states like Florida, New York, and New Jersey, foreclosure starts when your lender files a lawsuit in court.
 You're served with a complaint and have a limited time to respond.
 The case proceeds through the court system before a sale can happen — a process that typically takes months to over a year.

 In non-judicial states like Texas, California, and Georgia, foreclosure starts with a series of notices — typically a Notice of Default followed by a Notice of Sale.
 No court is involved, and the process can move much faster.
-In Texas, it can reach auction in as little as 41 days from the first notice.
+In Texas, Tex.
+Prop.
+Code § 51.002 permits the process to reach auction in as little as 41 days from the first notice of sale.
+In California, the Cal.
+Civ.
+Code § 2924 framework imposes a longer minimum runway but still operates on hard statutory deadlines.

 Where you are in the process determines what's still available to you.
 But in both judicial and non-judicial states, options exist at every stage — they just become more limited and more urgent as the process advances.

-Foreclosure Has Started — But It's Not Over
+Foreclosure Has Started — But It Is Not Over

 If your lender has filed a lawsuit (judicial) or sent a Notice of Default (non-judicial), but no sale date has been scheduled, you still have meaningful time and multiple options.